 Alternatively, use an A-Line red skirt that's large enough to hike up the waistband over the chest, while the hemline reaches the knees.
 Or use a dress of another color that you can dye red, following manufacturer's instructions.

 Cut a zigzag around the hem of the dress.
 Make the pattern large enough to stand out, as it does on the cartoon character -- about one-sixth of the length of the dress.
 Width-wise, the bottom of one V to the next should be about the length of your hand.

 Prevent the strapless dress from falling down by adhering it to the yellow long-sleeve top: Lift the top edge of the bodice on one side, and slip a medium-size safety pin through this underside of the material -- so it doesn't show on the front -- and through the top worn underneath the dress; then fasten.
 Repeat on the other side.

 If the top of the dress creeps down, add two more pins closer to the center so the bodice line is even.

 Lisa's Iconic Necklace

-You can make Lisa's large-pearled choker-style necklace with any number of things:
+You can make your Lisa costume's large-pearled choker-style necklace with any number of things:

 - Thrift-store string of large faux pearls or white beads.